gjonhajdari/the-wild-oasis/README.md

 # The Wild Oasis

 Simple fullstack react application made to be used as an internal platform for hotels to manage their bookings.
-Features an admin dashboard with charts and statistics, beautifully designed reusable styled components.
+Features an admin dashboard with charts and statistics, beautifully designed reusable styled components and a dark mode toggle.
 Build to highlight the use of modern libraries like `react-query`, `react-hook-form`, `supabase`, `react-hot-toast` etc.

 Project based on [The Ultimate React Course 2023](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.